Humbly Homemade

 (It may not turn totally green, but the matcha powder should create a dark green color marbled throughout the dough.
 The matcha powder is really fine and dry, but the more you knead it, the more it will incorporate into your dough.)

 Place that dough ball in a clean mixing bowl and cover with a clean kitchen towel.
+Allow both balls of dough to rise in a warm draft-free spot overnight, or 8 hours.

 • Grease a bread loaf pan with a little olive oil.

+• Roll out each portions of dough into rectangles that are 8 inches wide by 12 inches long.
 Place the green matcha bread rectangle on top of the other dough rectangle.
 Trim or pull the edges of the dough if needed, so they are the same size.

+• Roll the two dough rectangles together into a tight log, starting at a longer end.
+Place the rolled-up bread loaf into the greased loaf pan with the seam facing down.
 Cover the loaf with a clean kitchen towel and let it proof for 3 hours at room temperature.
 It won't double in size, but it should puff up a little bit.

-Whisk the egg with a small splash of water in a small bowl to create an egg wash.
+• Preheat the oven to 375°F. Whisk the egg with a small splash of water in a small bowl to create an egg wash.
 Brush the egg wash onto the loaf.

-Bake for 40 to 50 minutes, until the bread is golden brown.
+• Bake for 40 to 50 minutes, until the bread is golden brown.
 Allow it to cool for 10 minutes in the bread pan, then remove it from the pan and allow it to finish cooling on a cooling rack.
 Enjoy!!

 Nutrition

-Serving: 1sliceCalories: 230kcalCarbohydrates: 40gProtein: 6gFat: 5gSaturated Fat: 3gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 1gTrans Fat: 0.2gCholesterol: 24mgSodium: 201mgPotassium: 52mgFiber: 1gSugar: 9gVitamin A: 266IUCalcium: 12mgIron: 2mg
+Serving: 1 slice (of 12)Calories: 230kcalCarbohydrates: 40gProtein: 6gFat: 5gSaturated Fat: 3gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 1gTrans Fat: 0.2gCholesterol: 24mgSodium: 201mgPotassium: 52mgFiber: 1gSugar: 9gVitamin A: 266IUCalcium: 12mgIron: 2mg

-Keyword homemade sourdough bread, matcha swirl bread
+Keyword matcha sourdough bread

 Did you make this recipe?Leave a comment below - I love hearing from you!